About Our School

 School Timeline

-The school plans to grow to be a K-6 primary school by 2026, with aspirations to become a K-12 school in the future.
+The school currently teaches K-5 and plans to grow to be a K-6 primary school by 2026.

 MUSWELLBROOK